Investment summit a success despite political instability – Heaton-Harris

 Political instability in Northern Ireland has not stopped businesses from flocking to a major investment conference in Belfast, Chris Heaton-Harris has said.

-The Northern Ireland Secretary also predicted the Windsor Framework would make a “big difference” to trade in the region.
+The Northern Ireland Secretary also predicted the Windsor Framework will make a “big difference” to trade in the region.

 Around 200 investors from across the world, including the US, Europe, the Middle East and Asia Pacific, are attending the summit at the ICC.